AKROGIS/Facility-Processing/Readme.md

 ### `Photo Processing`

-Tools for processing photo files into a list of describing new photos to be inserted into the database, and copied to the web server.
+Tools for processing photo files into a list of photos to be inserted into the database, and copied to the web server.
 It also has tools for creating the `photos.json` file that is deployed to the website and powers the photo part of the facilities website.
 See the [Readme](./Photo%20Processing/readme.md)